ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/group-by.md

 GROUP BY a * 2, b
 ```

-For a special case that if there is a function having both aggregate functions and other fields as its arguments, the `GROUP BY` key will contain the maximum non-aggregate fields we can extract from it.
+For a special case that if there is a function having both aggregate functions and other fields as its arguments, the `GROUP BY` keys will contain the maximum non-aggregate fields we can extract from it.

 For example: